jronallo/iiif-workshop-new/content/image-api/image-servers/static.md

 > How does the client know what images to request?

-If you're on Linux or a Mac open up the starfish directory in a terminal and type type: `tree starfish`.
+If you're on Linux or a Mac (you may need to install the tree commmand on a Mac, you can do it with Homebrew) open up the starfish directory in a terminal and type type: `tree starfish`.
 You should see output of the directory structure and files that make up all of the tiles.
 Partial output looks like this:

 ```
 starfish